opringle/multivariate_time_series_forecasting/README.md

 - L2 model achieves *RSE = 0.0967, RAE = 0.0581 and CORR = 0.8941* on test data
 - My results are *RSE = , RAE =  and CORR =* on validation data

-## To do

-1. Confirm AR component is correct.
-Needs regularization parameter lambda according to paper...
-2. Train/save a model with similar performance to the scores in the paper

-- Find out what hyperparameters where used for best model (just ask) or apply hyperparameter optization to find them
-- Find a good learning rate to prevent NAN when calculating corr metric

-3. Plot train/test predictions in R for blog post.
-4. Create issue in MXNet repo showing your blog post and code

 ## Hyperparameters...

 - q = {2^0, 2^1, ... , 2^9} (1 week is typical value)